Our Favorite Gumbo Recipe for a Crowd

 - 4 cup coarsely chopped yellow onions, divided

 - 2 cup coarsely chopped seeded green bell pepper, divided

 - 1 Tbsp. plus 1 tsp. kosher salt

 - ¼ tsp. dried thyme

-- Bring the gumbo broth to a boil.
-Skim away any excess oil that may have risen to the top of the roux and discard.
-Begin adding small amounts of the roux to the boiling broth, stirring constantly to incorporate.
-Once fully incorporated, lower the heat to low and simmer the mixture, stirring occasionally and skimming any excess oil that rises to the top, for 25-30 minutes.
-Return the chicken to the pot, raise the heat to medium, and cook, stirring gently, until the chicken is heated through, about 5 minutes.
-Serve with cooked rice.
+Bring the liquid to a boil and skim any fat that rises to the surface.
+Whisk 2 tablespoons of the roux into the boiling broth.
+Repeat, adding the roux spoonful by spoonful, until none remains.
+Turn the heat to low and cook, skimming any fat that rises to the surface, until the gumbo thickens slightly, about 25 minutes.
+Return the chopped chicken to the pot and turn the heat to medium.
+Cook, stirring gently, until the chicken is heated through, about 5 minutes.
+Serve with rice.